It is a drug that belongs to the family of alkylating agents.

 - Chronic lymphoid leukemia.

-- Conditioning prior to allogeneic hematopoietic stem cell transplantation.
+- Conditioning before allogeneic hematopoietic stem cell transplantation.

 - Scleroderma lung disease.